AndrewDavis1191/tinyACM/README.md

 This is my first time messing around with JavaScript, Most of what I've done professionally is Powershell.:poop:

-I wanted to go vanilla JS, as I'd like to move into React native and actually appreciate the problems it solves.
+I wanted to go vanilla JS, as I'd like to move into TypeScript and React/RN and actually appreciate the problems it solves.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)